 About The Tisch Cancer Institute

-The Tisch Cancer Institute was established at Mount Sinai Medical Center in December 2007 with the appointment of Steven J. Burakoff, MD as Director.
+The Tisch Cancer Institute was established at Mount Sinai Health System in December 2007 with the appointment of Steven J. Burakoff, MD as Director.
 In 2008, a generous gift from Trustee James S. Tisch and his wife, Merryl H. Tisch, created a significant endowment, enabling the naming of the Institute and a vision to create a world class cancer center.

 Since its establishment, The Tisch Cancer Institute has: